ashasoroushpoor/Iris_tutorial_popl21/README.md

 Once you got opam set up, run `make build-dep` to install the right versions of the dependencies.

-Run `make -jN` to build the full development, where `N` is the number of your CPU cores.

 To update, do `git pull`.
 After an update, the development may fail to compile because of outdated dependencies.
 To fix that, please run `opam update` followed by `make build-dep`.

-## Compiling the exercises
+## Working on the exercises

+To work on the exercises, simply edit the files in the `exercises/` folder.
+Some proofs in these files are admitted and marked as `(* exercise *)`; your task is to complete those proofs all the way to a `Qed`.

-Run `make` to compile the exercises.
+After you are done with a file, run `make` to compile and check the exercises.
 You need to have exercise 3 compiled to work on exercise 4 and 5.

+If you are stuck, you can find solutions in the corresponding file in the `solutions/` folder.

 ## Documentation